Student Resources & Forms

 Students with test/exams accommodations must submit an online request form to ensure space in the SAS Test Centre.
 When booking, consider the following:

 - SAS requires a minimum of five days advanced notice for booking.
-You will receive an email from Student Accessibility Services within 1-2 business day to confirm your booking.
+You will receive an email from Student Accessibility Services within 2-3 business day to confirm your booking.
+Check your “Junk Mail” and “Other” folders for the email notification.
 Late requests will be denied and students will be required to write in class.

 - All tests/exams are expected to be written at the same time as the rest of the class.
 If you require an alternate start time, changes must be approved by the professor in advance.